8 Logic and control flow

 #> ! the condition has length > 1

 if expects a single logical value.
 If you give it a vector, R uses only the first element and warns you.
-For element-wise conditionals on vectors, you need ifelse() or dplyr::if_else().
+But data analysis rarely involves a single value; you usually need to test every element of a column at once.
+So what do you reach for when if/else won’t scale?

 Exercises